NicolasRitouet/bigoudi/README.md

-# Cloudformation stack to setup a SPA on s3, Cloudfront and AWS Certificate manager
+# Cheap and scalable setup to deploy a SPA on AWS

 [![MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 > This stack builds a setup to deploy a client side app on s3 with Cloudfront as a CDN and HTTPS using AWS Certificate Manager

 ## Getting started

 :unlock: Before using the makefile, you need `aws CLI` installed and configured (`aws configure --profile bigoudi`) and an user-account on the AWS account of Bigoudi with enough permissions to run the update.

-1 .`git clone git@github.com:NicolasRitouet/bigoudi.git`
+- `git clone git@github.com:NicolasRitouet/bigoudi.git`
-2. change bigoudi with your own project name
+- change bigoudi with your own project name
-3. change bigou.di with your own domain name
+- change bigou.di with your own domain name
-4. if you don't have one, create a new AWS account
+- if you don't have one, create a new AWS account
-5. create a new profile for the `AWS cli` with your AWS account
+- create a new profile for the `AWS cli` with your AWS account
-6. modify params.json with your domain name and ARN certificate
+- modify params.json with your domain name and ARN certificate
-6. `make create-stack`
+- `make create-stack`

 ## Cost